Home Products Industries Applications Solutions Support Insights Contact Us

 Typical RO removal rate: 85-92%

-Municipal water is fluoridated at 0.7 ppm to support dental health.
-Some households prefer to reduce their fluoride intake for personal health reasons.
-Carbon filters do not remove fluoride; RO is the appropriate residential technology for fluoride reduction.
+Cities add fluoride to water, usually at 0.7 ppm, to help with dental health.
+But some people prefer to cut down on their fluoride intake for personal reasons.
+Carbon filters don’t remove fluoride; RO is the right system for homes that want to reduce it.

 4. Nitrates